1,000+ Opportunities

 If grant funds are used for expenses that are not outlined in the proposed budget, those funds must be returned to the TDC.
 Grant awards are not considered gifts or charitable donations.
 For more information, email us at: [email protected] If you would like to receive notifications from the Small Grants Program, use this link to register your email address Please note: we do NOT send out a ton of emails!

-Based on current listing details, eligibility includes: Tennessee 501(c)(3) nonprofits with annual budget under $2 million.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tennessee 501(c)(3) nonprofits with annual budget under $2 million.
+Confirm the full requirements in the official notice before applying.